 For platforms that have the Tasks feature enabled, adding Sign Off to a News Item will automatically generate a Sign Off task for each user in the target audience as well.

 At the bottom of the News item, those with edit rights will see a summary of how many users have signed off on the News item.

 There is also a Download CSV link that provides a record of this data in a CSV file.

-NOTE—a version of Sign Off for Library items is also available on platforms that have both Library and Tasks enabled.
+NOTE—a version of Sign Off for Library items is also available, but only on platforms that have both Library and Tasks enabled.